usnistgov/OSCAL/docs/schema/__profileXML.md

 Whenever combining controls from multiple (import) pathways, an issue arises of what to do with clashing invocations (multiple competing versions of a control or a subcontrol).
 This setting permits a profile designer to apply a rule for the resolution of such cases.
 In a well-designed profile, such collisions would ordinarily be avoided; but this setting can be useful for defining what to do when it occurs.

-Three values are provided: `use-first`, [&lt;merge>](#merge-element--merge-controls) or `keep`.
+Three values are recognized: "use-first", "merge" or "keep".
 The latter two may produce invalid/broken results in some cases (where upstream profiles compete over control contents).
 In a profile with no collisions, the three values all have the same results.
 * Required on [&lt;combine>](#combine-element--combination-rule)

 ### `<as-is>` element | Structure as-is; retain source structure